plantbreeding/IPK-BrAPI-Validator/brava-app/cli/README.md

 ./gradle cli:run  --args="-h"
 ```

-Remember to replace the '-h' argments with your required options.
+Remember to replace the '-h' arguments with your required options.
 The '-h' option will give you a list of the available options.